genesiscommunitysuccess/docs/docs/web-ui-reference/cli.md

 TODO:

-## Workspaces and Application filesystem
+## Workspaces and application filesystem

 After you have created a workspace, your workspace filesystem should look something like this (depending on the seed).